supernev/luaprotobuf/README.md

 # luaprotobuf

 Simple Lua binding on protobuf-cpp, encode/decode pb messages to/from Lua table.

-Requirements:
+##Requirements:

-	1. Protobuf headers and libs.
+1.Protobuf headers and libs.
-	2. Lua header files.
+2.Lua header files.

-How to build:
+##How to build

 	make

+##To use your own protobuf path
+Makefile use /usr/local/include, /usr/local/lib by default for searching headers and lib files for Lua and Protobuf Use LUA_INC, PB_INC and PB_LIB for custom Lua, Protobuf path.

+	make LUA_INC=/your/include/path PB_INC=/your/include/path PB_LIB=/your/lib/path

+##Run test

 	make test

-To use your own protobuf path
-	make PB_INC=/your/include/path PB_LIB=/your/lib/path
+##Example

+See test.lua